vlcn-io/materialite/notes.md

   - Can we re-wind the differential dataflow?
 Yea... just remove events then re-add events.
     - Or logarithmic snapshots?
     - Determine if full replay vs re-wind then replay based on how far back in time the event is.

+# sinks should only notify at end of tx processing